2020PB/police-brutality/all-locations.md

 ### Aurora police violently disperse violin vigil | June 27th

-On June 27th, citizens of Aurora held a violin vigil in honor of Elijah McClain.
+On June 27th, residents of Aurora held a violin vigil in honor of Elijah McClain.
 Footage shows several violinists around a fountain and a small crowd of people scattered through the park, most sitting on picnic blankets or the grass.

 Aurora police arrived in riot gear to disperse the vigil.
 When participants refused, riot police beat them with batons and pepper-sprayed them.